openrewrite/rewrite-docs/reference/supported-languages.md

 * Java
 * Groovy/Gradle
 * Kotlin
-* COBOL (open source, but not free for commercial use)
+* COBOL (open-source, but not free for commercial use)

 ## Data formats